Ffocws

 Beth sydd yn y bwletin?

-- The estimate of payrolled employees for August 2023 shows a small monthly decrease, down 1,000 on the revised July 2023 figure, to 30.1 million.
-The August 2023 estimate should be treated as a provisional estimate and is likely to be revised when more data are received next month.
+- The early estimate of payrolled employees for June 2024 increased by 16,000 (0.1%) on the month and increased by 241,000 (0.8%) on the year, to 30.4 million.
+The June 2024 estimate should be treated as a provisional estimate and is likely to be revised when more data are received next month.

 Time series related to Mathau o gyflogaeth a chyflogeion